 Besides these treasures, Bulgaria is proud of its pristine nature and amazing biodiversity which is preserved in the parks and reserves of the country.

 The rich cultural and natural heritage of Bulgaria is highly appreciated by UNESCO -the United Nations Educational, Scientific and Cultural Organization.
 The UNESCO List of the Global Cultural and Natural Heritage includes sites, which are of great importance to humanity, therefore their conservation and preservation is a priority.
-This list includes nine Bulgarian sites – seven cultural and two natural.
+This list includes ten Bulgarian sites – seven cultural and three natural.

 Rila Monastery was listed as a UNESCO List of Global Cultural Heritage in 1983.
 It is the largest monastery in Bulgaria.
 It is located in the heart of the mountain.
 It was founded in the tenth century and over the centuries of its existence the monastery has been the guardian of the Christian faith and the Bulgarian education and culture.